BYU-CSA/cyber-kickstart/Beginners.md

     * [Intro to Hashing](https://www.theguardian.com/technology/2016/dec/15/passwords-hacking-hashing-salting-sha-2)
     * [Why you can't unhash a hash](https://stackoverflow.com/questions/6603849/why-is-it-not-possible-to-reverse-a-cryptographic-hash)
 * Git
     * Git is used in almost every software development project, and it keeps track of previous changes.
-We will cover some interesting aspects of Git in the future, but understand what Git it and how it works is really important
+We will cover some interesting aspects of Git in the future, but understand what Git is and how it works is really important
     * [Version control tutorial](https://www.atlassian.com/git/tutorials/what-is-version-control)
     * [Git cheatsheet](https://i.redd.it/8341g68g1v7y.png)